Mapping Customers

 Rearrange layers on map

-17. You can add additional layers to your maps, such as variables and segments.
+17. You can add additional layers to your maps, such as variables opens in new window and segments opens in new window.

 18. Navigate to the Save Map tab and add a Title and Subtitle.
 Once complete, click Save.
 All saved maps are accessible through the Open Map tab.